 Sin, that terrible life-wrecking, soul-damning reality which clings like incurable cancer to the human breast and ultimately devastates, sin to which men are enslaved.
-And then cry to be free from sin but they cannot.
+And men cry to be free from sin, but they cannot.
 They run to flee its guilt, but they cannot find relief.
-And because men are the slaves of sin, this passage is so marvelous because it says in verse 20...verse 18 and 22, “Being then made free from sin..." and verse 22, “But now being made free from sin..." that this passage becomes to all those haunted by their sin, a promise of deliverance...free from sin.
-What a great thought...sin which devastates, sin which destroys, sin which kills.
+And because men are the slaves of sin, this passage is so marvelous because it says in verse 20, verse 18 and 22, “Being then made free from sin,” and verse 22, “But now being made free from sin.”
+That this passage becomes to all those haunted by their sin, a promise of deliverance, free from sin.
+What a great thought.
+Sin which devastates, sin which destroys, sin which kills.

-Now, remember that Paul is discussing the very doctrine of sanctification which is connected to the doctrine of justification.
-Starting in chapter 3, he began to talk about justification by grace through faith to show that men are made right with God.
-Justified means to be made right.
-And men are made right with God by God's grace through faith.
-And now having discussed that in chapters 3, 4 and 5, he is showing the result of that.
-And the result of that we saw in the first half of chapter 6 is to be made holy.
+Now, remember that Paul is discussing the great doctrine of sanctification, which is connected to the doctrine of justification.
+And now having discussed that in chapters 3, 4 and 5, he is showing the result of that, and the result of that we saw in the first half of chapter 6 is to be made holy.
 And the result of that in the second half of chapter 6 is to be made free from sin.
 And to be honest with you, folk, they’re one and the same.
 And Paul is just looking at the same great reality from two angles.
-And so, in this chapter we learn the great reality of what sanctification is and we also learn the great reality of how it is connected to justification.
+And so in this chapter we learn the great reality of what sanctification is, and we also learn the great reality of how it is connected to justification.
 When we were saved, when we were redeemed and made right with God, it was to make us holy and free from sin.
 That was the intention.

-In other words, to some people who are legalistic, grace appears like license, grace appears like lawlessness.
-I mean, when you come to a group of people like the Jewish people who all their life long have been trying to earn their way into heaven by good works and you say to them, “All your good works are nothing but filthy rags, they don’t mean a single thing.
+In other words, to some people who are legalistic, grace appears like a license, grace appears like lawlessness.
+I mean, when you come to a group of people like the Jewish people who all their lifelong have been trying to earn their way into heaven by good works and you say to them, “All your good works are nothing but filthy rags, they don’t mean a single thing.
 You can be saved by the free gift of God given to unworthy sinners.”
 That’s very hard for them to handle.
 It sounds like lawlessness.
 It sounds like liberty to sin.
-It sounds like it doesn’t matter how you live.
-And that’s where the antagonist comes in.
-He is saying, “Look, if you preach this message of salvation by grace, in other words, that I don’t do anything to get saved and I can’t do anything to get saved, and none of my goodness matters in my salvation, and it’s all grace and God is going to forgive me and I’m not under the law and I’m under grace, then--boy--you’ve just turned me loose.”
+It sounds like it doesn’t matter how you live, and that’s where the antagonist comes in.
+He is saying, “Look, if you preach this message of salvation by grace, in other words, that I don’t do anything to get saved, and I can’t do anything to get saved, and none of my goodness matters in my salvation, and it’s all grace and God is going to forgive me, and I’m not under the law and I’m under grace, then, boy, you’ve just turned me loose.”

 Well, Paul’s answer in the first half of the chapter is simply this.
 No, we haven’t turned you loose because God’s put in you a new nature and your new nature, your new creation, your new self, your new identity isn’t going to do that.
 You understand that?
 And if you do do that, you indicate that you’re not under grace and you’re not a recreation at all.